5 from 1 vote

 • Eggs: This is a dish where EGGS shine!
 The better quality eggs the more tasty, custardy, and delicious your Italian frittata will taste.

-• Ricotta cheese: This adds a creamy element to the dish
+• Ricotta Cheese: This adds a creamy element to the dish

 • Breadcrumbs: The baking dish is dusted with a sprinkle of breadcrumbs to keep it from sticking to the sides of your pan.
 I prefer plain fine breadcrumbs rather than panko or seasoned breadcrumbs.